The St John’s Wood Square Project relates to the development of the former St John’s Wood Barracks together with no. 1-7 Queen’s Terrace.

 The 2.2 hectare site is located in the heart of St John’s Wood between Finchley Road to the west and Primrose Hill to the east and is on the edge of the St John’s Wood Conservation Area.

-The consent allows for the provision of 117 private dwellings and 59 affordable dwellings, as well as the restoration and re-purposing of the Grade II listed Riding School as an amenity.
+The consent allows for the provision of 117 private dwellings and 100 affordable dwellings (41 of which are offsite), as well as the restoration and re-purposing of the Grade II listed Riding School as an amenity.
 Prior to any occupation of private homes onsite, the 41-offsite affordable homes will be completed.

-St John’s Wood Square Ltd intends to provide a high quality residential development, which is in keeping with the St John’s Wood area.
+St John’s Wood Square Ltd intends to provide a high-quality residential environment, which is in keeping with the St John’s Wood area.

-The vision is to create a living community for families which can add value to, and be part of, the St John’s Wood locale through :
+The vision is to create a living community, which can add value to, and be part of, the St John’s Wood locale through:

 - Creating a place where families chose to live